cyberbotics/webots-doc/guide/object-factory.md

 > **File location**: "WEBOTS\_HOME/projects/objects/factory/tools/protos/PaintBucket.proto"

+### PaintBucket Description

+A 4kg bucket of paint, with HingeJoint-based handle.

 ### PaintBucket Field Summary

 - `contactMaterial`: Is equivalent to the `recognitionColors` field of the [Solid](../reference/solid.md) node.